Skip to content

 The surgery step by step

 Rhinoseptoplasty lasts between two and four hours, depending on the complexity of the case and associated procedures.
-It is performed under general anesthesia in a properly equipped surgical center.
+It is performed under general anesthesia in a fully equipped operating room.

 Anesthesia and start

-After anesthetic induction, I perform local infiltration with a vasoconstrictor solution that reduces bleeding and facilitates dissection.
+After anesthetic induction, I perform local infiltration with an epinephrine solution that reduces bleeding and facilitates dissection.
 I position nasal tampons with topical anesthetic on the mucosa to enhance vasoconstriction and analgesia.

 Correction of the nasal septum